saltcorn/saltcorn/README.md

 accepting all the defaults, which installs PostgreSQL and sets up Saltcorn as a service listening on port 80.

-If you want a different port, different database backend, or to not install as a service, you can omit the final `-y` to get an interactive installation:
+If you want a different port, a different database backend, or to not install as a service, you can omit the final `-y` to get an interactive installation:

 ```